arctrong/md2html/readme.txt

 </div>
 ````

-includes this code into a specially prepared HTML template and produces the page that looks like
+Then it includes this code into a specially prepared HTML template and produces the page that
-this:
+looks like this:

 !!! note
     A **monad** is just a _monoid_ in the category of `endofunctors`.